rapid7/re2-java/README.md

 So far, only int[], long[], float[], double[] and String[] are supported.
 Adding of other types should be quite easy.

-### Little comment about interface and passing by reference ###
+### Little comment about the interface and passing by reference ###

 I know that a lot of Java programmers may complain that the interface based on passing of parameters by reference through the trick with arrays is quite bad practise, dirty trick and that it introduces something what is in fact not present in Java.

-But after I try it in a real code I decided that it is the best way how to pass values of submatches.
+But after I try it in a real code I decided that it is the best way to pass the values of submatches.
 If you have any idea how to implement it in different way, please give me know.

 ### Options  ###

-Object `com.logentries.re2.Options` encapsulates possible configuration used while creation of RE2 object and it should be more or less equivalent to RE2::Options from C++ interface.
+Object `com.logentries.re2.Options` encapsulates possible configuration that is used during creation of the RE2 object.
+It is more or less equivalent to RE2::Options from C++ interface.
 It can be passed as a second argument to RE2 constructor.

 It uses several setter methods to set the configuration values: